r7-labs/R7.Dnn.Templates/README.md

 # Create new solution

 1. Go to "File &gt; New &gt; Solution", then "C# &gt; DNN Platform" and create new project using "C# compiled module with DAL 2".
-2. Follow instructions in the "SETUP.md" to setup developing environment.
+2. Follow instructions in the `SETUP.md` to setup development environment.

 ![New solution screen](https://raw.githubusercontent.com/roman-yagodin/R7.DnnTemplates/master/images/new-solution.png)